jerlinn/inferHub/bento_card_artifacts/bento_card_prompt.md

 ## Prompt:
 ```
-extract the [content], design a bento grid page.
+extract the [content], design a bento grid.
+> A bento grid consists of rectangles of different sizes that create one larger rectangular layout.
 Follow the design atom:
 {
-  "form": "react",
+  "implementation": "react, mobile-friendly",
   "content": "Friendly infographic.
 Focus on keywords + concise takeaway points.
 NO [Emoji, long sentence]",
   "style": "Apple Inc. Bright tone",
-  "layout": "Tightly-packed bento grid with complete coverage (NO empty spaces), flexible block merging, perfect rectangular composition, and a visually dominant core block, limit the total number of blocks to 6-9",
+  "layout": "Tightly-packed bento grid with complete rectangular coverage (NO empty spaces), limit to 6-9 blocks.
+Each row MUST form a complete rectangle.
+Single card in a row MUST span full width",
   "icon": "lucide_react",
   "color": "tailwind",
   "palette_system": "Extract a base tone from the content's emotional feel.
 Build a harmonized palette system using a single hue family.
 Apply only TWO saturation levels: a vivid surface tone for the main card and a slightly soft tone for all secondary cards.
 Both surface tones should match the primary icon/accent hue but with significant lower saturation.
 Maintain the same primary accent color across all cards for icons.",